aws/aws-iot-device-sdk-python-v2/samples/README.md

 aws iot create-provisioning-claim --template-name [TemplateName] | python ../utils/parse_cert_set_result.py --path /tmp --filename provision
 </pre>

-The provisioning claim's cert and key set have been written to /tmp/provision*.
+The provisioning claim's cert and key set have been written to `/tmp/provision*`.
 Now you can use these temporary keys to perform the actual provisioning.
-If you are not using the temporary provisioning certificate, replaces the paths for --cert and --key appropriately:
+If you are not using the temporary provisioning certificate, replaces the paths for `--cert` and `--key` appropriately:

 <pre>
 python fleetprovisioning.py --endpoint [your endpoint]-ats.iot.us-west-2.amazonaws.com --root-ca [pathToRootCA] --cert /tmp/provision.cert.pem --key /tmp/provision.private.key --templateName [TemplateName]--templateParameters "{\"SerialNumber\":\"1\",\"DeviceLocation\":\"Seattle\"}"
 </pre>

-Notice that we provided substitution values for the two parameters in the template body, DeviceLocation and SerialNumber.
+Notice that we provided substitution values for the two parameters in the template body, `DeviceLocation` and `SerialNumber`.

 ##### Run the sample using the certificate signing request workflow
 To run the sample with this workflow, you'll need to create a certificate signing request.